barriosjorge/gmt_docs/src/release_notes/release_1/notes.rst

 - Known Issues:

   - Generating test skeletons with "gds gen -t test" does not currently work
+  - The UI Framework has not been updated to work with the new Core Frameworks yet.
+This updated functionality will be included in a 1.6.1 update, released in the next 2 months, along with more examples on creating User Interface panels.

 Contents of release 1.5.0